Neocalanus plumchrus

 Neocalanus plumchrus is a large species of copepod found in the Pacific and Arctic Oceans.
-It was described in 1921 by Marukawa.
+It was described in 1921 H. by Marukawa.
 N. flemingeri was formerly considered as conspecific, likely as a form, until it was split in 1988 by Charles B. Miller.

 Taxonomy and etymology

 Neocalanus plumchrus was originally described by Marukawa in 1921.
 It was eventually moved by Janet Bradford and John Jillett in 1974 from the genus Calanus to its current placement in Neocalanus.
 The species N. flemingeri was split out of this species in 1988, where it is considered by Charles B. Miller to have been placed as f. typica.

 Description

-Neocalanus plumchrus is considered to be a large copepod, with females generally ranging from about 4 to 6.3 mm in length.
+Neocalanus plumchrus is considered a large copepod, with females generally ranging from about 4 to 6.3 mm in length.
 The males are usually between about 4.2 and 5 mm in length.
 Stage V copepodites usually are more than 4.3 mm in length.
 The females of N. plumchrus, contrasting to those of N. flemingeri, have convex first urosomal tagma.
 The cephalosome length to prosome length ratio is generally over 0.44.
 The spermatophore deposited in females lacks any coils.
 In males, the ratio of cephalosome length to prosome length is usually between 0.55 and 0.56.
 The first antenna extends beyond the caudal rami by multiple segments.
 In stage V copepodites, the colouration and the second from medial caudal seta (or II bristle) can be used to distinguish this species and N. flemingeri.
 In N. plumchrus, there is red-orange colouration along both of the first antennae, vertical stripes of colour along the sides of the thorax, and on the caudal rami.
 The II bristle is about 0.28 mm in diameter 0.5 mm from its base, and is over three times the length of the urosome when the former is in its entirety.